alshedivat/al-folio/_pages/about.md

 I was also gainfully employed at Oracle R&D in Bengaluru, India as a software development engineer working on Oracle Cloud Database solutions.
 I lead the cloud database patching and Exadata cloud grid patching and upgrade infrastructure along with various other parts in Cloud@Customer offerings.

-This site is a :warning::construction: work in progress :warning::construction:.

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=saikumarysk.github.io&left_color=blue&right_color=green)